BitEscrow/escrow-sdk/docs/api/deposit.md

 - [DepositData](../data/deposit.md#depositdata)
 - [TxOutput](../data/oracle.md#txoutput)

+---

 ## List Deposits By Pubkey

-Request a list of deposits that are tagged by a specific pubkey.
+Request a list of deposits indexed by your pubkey.

 **Request Format**